kevinpt/opbasm/doc/index.rst

   > python opbasm.py ...

 The m4 preprocessor is optional.
 It is usually already installed on Linux.
-The m4 documentation provides `guidance on installing m4 under Windows <m4#Installing_m4_on_Windows>`_.
+The m4 documentation provides :ref:`guidance on installing m4 under Windows <guidance on installing m4 under Windows>`.

+.. _enabling most of the new PB6 syntax enhancements in PicoBlaze-3 code:

 PicoBlaze-3 enhancements
 ------------------------